jessespencer/maximumwhimsy/index.md

-## Welcome to Mer's Maximum Whimsy Band!
+## Welcome to the Maximum Whimsy Band!